At a glance

 How it plays out: You expect a lot from the child who gets good grades in school and always behaves well.
 But you accept lower grades and inappropriate behavior from your child who learns and thinks differently.

-What you can do: Make sure kids understand a brother or sister’s struggles—and how they affect teachers, parents, siblings as well as themselves.
+What you can do: Make sure kids understand a brother or sister’s struggles — and how these struggles affect teachers, parents, and siblings as well as themselves.
 But also let your child know that you love all of your kids, no matter what their grades or abilities are.

 3. “I have to do more than my share.”

 How it plays out: Your child makes the bed and fixes lunch every day.
 Often, too, you ask your child to take care of the brother or sister who learns and thinks differently.
 On the other hand, the child with learning struggles has zero chores, and you take care of lunch and making up the bed each day.